Registration is OPEN!

 Head Coaches/Directors: Ken Earley and Karen Kincer

-About Ken: Ken is an RRCA Certified Coach and has run frequently with XMP and other MCRRC programs.
+About Ken: Ken is the current President of MCRRC and is an RRCA Certified Coach who has run frequently with XMP and other MCRRC programs.
 He is an amazingly consistent runner, known for winning 4th place (never 3rd, never 5th) in his age group.
 Ken might run faster if he weren’t so busy motivating the other runners around him by telling them fabulous stories to amuse them through their races.
 Ken and his wife Mary jumped full speed into parenting by adopting two children from Ethiopia several years ago and quickly became the typical crazy, scattered American family.

 About Karen: Karen is also an RRCA Certified Coach and is coming full circle with her running.
 After begging not to be cut from her junior high track team, she was captain of her college cross country and track teams and started running longer distances with MCRRC in her mid-20s, first with the FTM Program.
 She was MCRRC’s Runner of the Year in 1999 and has since been through pregnancies, days of pushing a triple jogging stroller, fast races, injuries, and is now happy to just be able to run.